 Perhaps one of mangosteen’s most significant attributes is its unique antioxidant profile.

-Mangosteen contains several nutrients with antioxidant capacity, such as vitamin C and folate.
-Plus, it provides xanthones — a unique type of plant compound known to have strong antioxidant properties ().
+Mangosteen contains several nutrients with antioxidant capacity, such as vitamin C and manganese.
+Plus, it provides xanthones — a unique type of plant compound known to have strong antioxidant properties (

-In several studies, the antioxidant activity of xanthones has resulted in anti-inflammatory, anticancer, anti-aging, and antidiabetic effects ().
+Several studies have shown that the antioxidant activity of xanthones may promote anti-inflammatory, anticancer, anti-aging and antidiabetic effects (

 Thus, xanthones in mangosteen may be responsible for many of its potential health benefits.
 Still, more human research is needed before definitive conclusions can be drawn.

 The xanthones found in mangosteen may play a role in reducing inflammation.

 Test-tube and animal studies suggest that xanthones have an anti-inflammatory effect and may reduce your risk of inflammatory diseases, such as cancer, heart disease, and diabetes (